lukwies/Airline-Passenger-Satisfaction/README.md

 - What is the airline rating in general?
 - Which services are rated best and which one worst?
 - Is there a difference in the rating between males and females?
-- What impact has the flightclass on the rating ?
+- What impact does the flightclass have on the rating?
-- Is the rating worse on longer flight distance?
+- Is the rating worse for long distance flights?
 - Do passengers rate better on private than on business flights?
 - Does the age of a customer effect the rating?